 Recommended by Stuart Forster of Go Eat Do

-Hotel Atlantic Kempinski Hamburg is and always has been a luxury hotel.
+Hotel Atlantic Hamburg is and always has been a luxury hotel and one of the top places to stay in Hamburg.
 When the property opened in 1909 it served as a place of rest for passengers travelling first class on liners to and from North America.

 The hotel has 221 guestrooms and suites.
 Overlooking the Alster Lake, it is within easy strolling distance of Hamburg’s upscale stores.
 If you’re staying here and don’t want to head outside, you could always spend time unwinding in the airy Energy Clinic Spa on the third floor.